Seinki/studyCase-JavascriptAPI-reqres_in/README.md

-## Study Case - Javascript API Testing - reqres_in
+## Study Case - Javascript API Automation - reqres_in

 I tried to test Javascript API Automation on web reqres using the following tools.
 1. Chai